mmajid07/gitPractise/README.md

-Hi My name is Majid from dgk.
+Hi my name is Majid, I'm a flutter developer.
+I have one year experience in flutter programming.